Daily High to Daily Low: Is It Safe to Buy Mobile TeleSystems Public Joint Stock Company (MBT)?

-Mobile TeleSystems Public Joint Stock Company (NYSE:MBT) went up by 0.21% from its latest closing price compared to the recent 1-year high of $10.07.
-The company’s stock price has collected -1.12% of loss in the last five trading sessions.
+Mobile TeleSystems Public Joint Stock Company (NYSE:MBT) went up by 0.72% from its latest closing price compared to the recent 1-year high of $10.07.
+The company’s stock price has collected 0.21% of gains in the last five trading sessions.
 Press Release reported on 09/15/21 that Plug and Play to collaborate on innovation in Artificial Intelligence with INTEMA by MTS AI

 Is It Worth Investing in Mobile TeleSystems Public Joint Stock Company (NYSE :MBT) Right Now?